 The imagination begins developing from birth and develops unconsciously.
 G.K.
 Chesterton wrote in 1908, “My first and last philosophy, that which I believe in with unbroken certainty, I learnt in the nursery.
 I generally learnt it from a nurse.”
 Decades later, neuroscience began to prove Chesterton right: how we experience the world and what we end up believing about the world starts in our earliest moments and is mostly defined by our relationships with our primary caregivers.

 From birth, before a person is consciously forming beliefs, their imagination is being shaped by their physiological experiences and relationships.
 As the authors of AGTOL explain, in their first 18-24 months, a child has not developed any explicit memory capacity, but implicit memory is “operational before a baby is born,” meaning that a person will remember implicitly instead of explicitly what they “learn” in the first stage of their life.
 Even in the absence of explicit memories, the way that a baby’s primary caregiver relates to them in their earliest years will orient them in their relationships for the rest of their lives.
-A baby “will see herself and come to understand herself primarily through what she witnesses in her mother’s responses [to her].”
+A baby “will see herself and come to understand herself primarily through what she witnesses in her mother’s responses .”
 This experience is stored in the child’s implicit memory and body because “connection between an infant and an adult is transmitted and translated first through her physicality.”
 Before a child has any understanding of the word safety, they are coming to understand the world in terms of their physical sensations of safety and unsafety, particularly in relation to other humans.

 The study of how children develop relationships with their primary caregivers is called attachment theory.
 Van Der Kolk explains that attachment styles categorize the emotional actions and reactions of children to the world they live in.
 Because humans are inherently social creatures, attachment provides the bedrock for how we see the world.
 As Van Der Kolk puts it, “Early attachment patterns create the inner maps that chart our relationships throughout life … Our relationship maps are implicit, etched into the emotional brain and not reversible by understanding how they were created.”
 No matter how hard one tries, one cannot change the bedrock of how they see other persons (including God) just by thinking about it.
 Reason alone cannot change how we see the world.